pegimon/cryptography/README.md

 - if they were in the same column we substitute them with the characters under them.
 - if they were in different row and column then we substitute them with the inverse square(eg. ch1[0][1] , ch2[1][2] -> cipher1[0][2], cipher2[1][1]).
 - ![playfiar image](https://media.geeksforgeeks.org/wp-content/uploads/20190818175428/encryption-of-instruments.png)

+## Polyalphabetic Ciphers

+### Vigenère

+- simplest polyalphabetic substitution cipher
+- the key is a string
+- main idea : the key is shifter depending on the place of the character in the alphabet.
+- we build the key by adding the input key multiple times until it reaches the length of the text (eg. poly-> polypolypo...etc).
+- then we shift every character in the plain text by the place of the character in alphabet in the key(eg. home, key = abcd -> cipher = (h+0)(o + 1)(m + 2)(e + 3) = HPOH)